A Guide to Different Types of Edible Mushrooms and How To Cook Them

 Porcini (or Cep) Mushrooms

-The elusive morel is a rare find, but a treasure one nonetheless.
+The elusive morel is a rare find, but a treasured one nonetheless.
 While technically more of a fungus than a mushroom, a morel is shaped like a long, spongy cap.

 Their delicate nutty flavour is such that you wouldn’t want to overpower them with anything too strong, so use them in any dish that allows their flavour to shine.
 If you’re feeling particularly decadent, stuff them with a rich chicken or mushroom mousse.